hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 ### Client Invocation

 The client application performs an FPC Chaincode invocation through the FPC Client SDK.
-If not cached locally, the SDK will query first the Enclave Registry chaincode to retrieve the FPC Chaincode's public encryption key.
+If not cached locally, the SDK will query first the Enclave Registry chaincode (at multiple peers) to retrieve the FPC chaincode's public encryption key.
-The SDK then generates a symmetric key, for the encryption of the response, and encrypts it and the invocation arguments with the FPC Chaincode's public encryption key.
-This encrypted message is then sent as a query to the FPC Chaincode on the peer hosting the Enclave.
+The public encryption key is used to encrypt the contents of the transaction proposal (i.e., the invocation arguments) before it is then sent as a query to the FPC Chaincode on the peer hosting the Enclave.
-Information on the location of that peer is also stored in the Enclave Registry.
-This query, as well as the query to the registry, are through calls to the regular Fabric SDK.
+In addition to the invocation arguments, the encrypted message contains a symmetric key generated by the SDK that is used later for the encryption of the transaction response.
+Moreover, with the help of the enclave registry, the SDK discovers the endpoints of the peers that host the FPC Chaincode.
 All these steps are fully transparent to the applications layer.

 The query is forwarded via the peer and some glue code to the FPC Shim inside the Enclave.
 Inside the Enclave, the FPC Shim decrypts the arguments of the proposal and saves the client's response encryption key.
 After that, it invokes the FPC Chaincode with the plaintext arguments.
-In the figure above, the invocation is illustrated with step 1 - 5.
+In the figure above, the invocation is illustrated with Step 1 - 5.

 ### Chaincode Execution